Digital artwork auctions for $69 million amid online craze

 LONDON -- Christie's says it has auctioned off a digital collage by an artist named Beeple for nearly $70 million, in an unprecedented sale of a digital artwork that fetched more money than physical works by many better known artists.

-The piece, titled “Everydays: The First 5,000 Days," sold for $69.4 million, “positioning him among the top three most valuable living artists," Christie's said via Twitter on Thursday.
+The piece, titled “Everydays: The First 5,000 Days," sold for $69.4 million in an online auction, “positioning him among the top three most valuable living artists," Christie's said via Twitter on Thursday.

 Christie's said it also marks the first time a major auction house has offered a digital-only artwork with a non-fungible token as a guarantee of its authenticity as well as the first time cryptocurrency has been used to pay for an artwork at auction.